erictheericx1/Project-2-Beer-App/README.md

 ----------

 As a beginning beer drinker, I want to better accustom myself so I can decide if drinking beer is for me.

 I prefer wine, my husband likes beer.
 I want to get to know more about it so I can surprise him and we can enjoy a beverage together without fighting about choice of drink.

 As a verteren beer drinker, I don't know much about what I drink.
 I also just drink one kind of beer.
-I want to expand my horizons and see what else is out there
+I want to expand my horizons and see what else is out there.

 Wireframe